ZheFrenchKitchen/ChimericSequenceMaker/README.md

 A utility to convert a genome to a "chimeric" one (add/remove sequences at given positions).

-ChimericSequenceMaker has been developped in C++ by ZheFrench.
+ChimericSequenceMaker has been developped for fun in C++ by ZheFrench.

-This is a side project to discover C/C++ ecosystem and to play with CMake.
+This is a side project to discover C/C++ ecosystem and to play with CMake, Travis CI and other stuffs.

-[ChimericSequenceMaker](https://github.com/ZheFrenchKitchen/#ChimericSequenceMaker) is ,for sure , a great tool but it's still in developpment
+[ChimericSequenceMaker](https://github.com/ZheFrenchKitchen/#ChimericSequenceMaker) is ,for sure , a great tool but it's still in developpment.

+The main functionality should work correctly.

 ## Features